tuncb/anka/readme.md

 # Anka

-"Anka is an array programming language, heavily inspired by APL, q and haskell.
+Anka is an array programming language, heavily inspired by APL, q and haskell.
 The main goal is to learn and experiment on language design, interpreters and generally array languages.

 ## Build